Colouring the Future

 - The benefits of using engineered colour standards

 - The designer’s perspective and how they manage colour

 It will include a range of industry speakers giving practical solutions and real-life case studies.

 The event will be chaired by SDC’s President, Professor Stephen Westland.
 Speakers include:

-- Jacqueline Kennedy, Assistant Colourist at M&S. Jacqueline works across the womenswear and lingerie departments and she will be giving a presentation titled ‘Colour trends: from concept to consumer’.
+- Jacqueline Kennedy, Assistant Colourist at M&S – ‘Colour trends: from concept to consumer’

-- Dion Cragg from Archroma will talk about the benefits of using engineered colour standards.
+- Archroma – ‘The benefits of using engineered colour standards’

 - Russell Thorpe, VeriVide Ltd – ‘Introducing vision based remote colour assessment’

-- With further speakers and panel members to be announced.
+- With further speakers and a panel discussion.

 The event includes the grand final of the SDC International Design Competition 2018, with finalists from 14 countries, the announcement of the winner and presentation of prizes.
 The 2018 competition is sponsored by Archroma, and links to The Color Atlas by Archroma are key to the competition theme and accompanying educational package.